gelisondo/lamp-install-wordpress/README.md

 app_user: www-data
 ```

-## The variables of the Apache is define under the Ansible directories **host_vars**

-The following variables are used by the apache.conf.j2 template
+The following variables are used by the apache.conf.j2 template.

 ```
  http_host: "site-name"